Chapter 21

 8. Because they hate war, they were working for peace with faith.

-9. Tell me with good faith: do you have not snatched that money from his right hand?
+9. Tell me with good faith: do you have not snatched that money

 10. A reliable friend is distinguished in uncertain thing.